 Harkness serves the cinema, film production, special effects and live events markets.
 Harkness makes screen technology for 2D and 3D digital projection and for 35mm film projection, as well as screens for rear-projection.

-In 1929, founder Andrew Harkness first entered into the screen-manufacturing business with his 18-year-old son Tom.
+In 1929, founder Andrew Harkness, a master draper by profession first entered into the screen-manufacturing business with his 18-year-old son Tom.
 The business operating out of the then bustling UK film studio lots of Borehamwood in the UK rapidly grew and became hugely successful manufacturing woven screens and then washable woven screens.

 During the early 1940s, Tom Harkness identifed plastic (PVC).
 A new material which seemed to possess all the properties required in an ideal screen, however this new material still needed to be joined.
 Harkness spent significant time developing a revolutionary method of welding the plastic together called the Tearseal method which was later patented.
 Where other manufacturers had failed to produce invisible seams, the Harkness Tearseal method produced a flat seam, and this made all the difference ensuring that Harkness’ new screens were a huge success.